Last stand for her upon the thymele,

 True evil sleeps inside the words we trade;

-The gods look on and rarely intervene.
+The gods look on and never intervene.

-Devoted long to Lovecraft’s fevered dreams,
+Devoted long to love-craft’s fevered dreams,

 For all her seasoned knowledge of their shapes,